w601sxs/mcp/src/aws-pricing-mcp-server/README.md

-# Cost Analysis MCP Server (DEPRECATED)
+# AWS Pricing MCP Server

-MCP server for generating upfront AWS service cost estimates and providing cost insights.
-(DEPRECATED).
-Please use the AWS Pricing MCP Server for AWS service pricing related tools.
+MCP server for generating upfront AWS service cost estimates and providing cost insights

 **Important Note**: This server provides estimated pricing based on AWS pricing APIs and web pages.
 These estimates are for pre-deployment planning purposes and do not reflect the actual expenses of deployed cloud services.